 Only sterile equipment is used to collect blood.
 The needle used to draw blood from your vein has never been used before, and it’s thrown away right after it’s used.
 Donors cannot get hepatitis, HIV, or any other infections or diseases from giving blood.

-Reactions from donating are rare and are almost always minor when they do happen.
+Reactions from donating are rare and are almost always minor if they do happen.
 If you’re healthy, you can donate a unit (about a pint) of blood without harm because one unit is a small part of your total blood volume.
-Your body will replace the lost fluid within a day, and your bone marrow will replace all of the blood cells, usually within 4 to 6 weeks.
-You must wait at least 8 weeks between whole blood donations.
-Some blood components can be donated more often.
+Your body will replace the lost fluid within a day, and your bone marrow will replace the blood cells, usually within 4 to 6 weeks.

 Rules that protect blood donors